About USETSU presets (English)

 07 HOSOMI-A

-A preset that evolved from "WABI."
+A preset that evolved from WABI.
 Even so, its faint shadows are so distinct that it retains little of its original form, emphasizing a sense of deep mystery and fleetingness.
 It pairs well with portraits on cloudy days or indoor shots, but it suits a variety of photos surprisingly well, giving it quite a broad applicability.

 08 HOSOMI-B

-A variant with a different character from "HOSOMI-A." This version emphasizes the blue tones more, yet it's still highly versatile.
-The broad applicability of "Hosomi" might be attributed to its subdued photographic assertiveness, leaning towards a cinematic impression.
+A variant with a different character from HOSOMI-A. This version emphasizes the blue tones more, yet it's still highly versatile.
+The broad applicability of Hosomi might be attributed to its subdued photographic assertiveness, leaning towards a cinematic impression.
 There's a profound feeling, as if you're viewing the photo through a screen.

 【軽み】